 Squirrels Help Trees Take Root

-Squirrels act as nature’s gardeners.
-Because they gain most of their energy from trees, squirrels collect them from a variety of plants and bury them.
-Often the squirrel will forget where they hid their provisions, essentially sowing new trees and plants to replenish ecosystems.
-Their activity can even expand forests and alter the makeup of plant species.
+Because they gain most of their energy from them, squirrels collect seeds from a variety of plants and bury them.
+Often, squirrels will forget where they hid their provisions, essentially sowing new trees and plants as they go.
+This activity helps to expand and alter the makeup of forests, replenishing the ecosystem.

 Worms Keep the Ground Fertile

-The rate of animal extinction is accelerating with one million species threatened with extinction.
+The rate of animal extinction is accelerating, with one million species currently threatened with extinction.
 The loss of these animals will have unprecedented and irreversible impacts on the environment.
-Some of the largest drivers of extinction or overexploitation and habitat loss.
-Thankfully, there are steps we can take to reduce the impact we have on threatened and endangered species.
-One such step is to eat more organic, plant-based foods that are grown without harmful pesticides.
-Doing so can reduce the land needed for animal agriculture.
+Some of the largest drivers of extinction are overexploitation and habitat loss.
+It’s important for not just environmental health, but for the public, that the animals who help the environment are protected along with their habitats.